 About Calvary Public Hospital Bruce

-Calvary Public Hospital Bruce is co-located with Calvary Bruce Private Hospital in the northern suburbs of Canberra, ACT.
+Calvary Public Hospital Bruce is located in the northern suburbs of Canberra, ACT.
 Spread over two campuses, we serve the communities of North Canberra, Belconnen and the Gungahlin precinct and surrounding areas of the ACT and NSW.

 The Bruce campus offers acute and sub-acute services, while the Barton campus is home to the Clare Holland House Hospice, the 19 bed inpatient unit, a Specialist Community Palliative Care Service and the Calvary Centre for Palliative Care Research.